boristv/DynamicPool/README.md

 ### IPoolable

-- ReturnToPool - invoke this event to return object to pool
-- GameObject - return gameObject or cached gameObject
 - OnTakeFromPool - this method called when object was took from pool
 - OnReturnToPool - this method called when object was returned to pool